 Curbside Prescription Pickup

 Prairie Medical Pharmacy is offering curbside pickup at Entrance F from 8:30 am to 5 pm, Monday - Friday.
 You will need to call 217-238-6270 in advance, and upon arrival, your prescriptions will be delivered to your car at the canopied entrance.

-Sarah Bush Lincoln will begin screening all patients and visitors on Wednesday, March 18, at Entrances B, F and H at the Health Center and at all extended campus clinics.
+Sarah Bush Lincoln screens all patients and visitors at Entrances A, B, F and H at the Health Center and at all extended campus clinics.